The “special brownie” needs less introduction than most baked goods, but you’ll find no sloppily constructed, slightly burnt bars here.

 Decarba-what?
 Decarboxylation is basically a fancy way of saying that the herb needs to be heated to fully activate it to its psychoactive form.
 Think: A joint won’t get anyone high unless it’s lit on fire.

 This recipe makes 16 potent brownies.
-While they are delicious, we do not recommend you eat more than one at a time.
+While they’re delicious, we don’t recommend you eat more than one at a time.
 If you’re new to all this, eat a small one.
 And be patient.
 It could take up to 90 minutes for the brownie to digest and the high to hit you.

 Recipe by Rebecca Firkser